Federal agents concerned about ‘switch’ that turns handguns into machine guns

 SLIDELL, La.
 (WGNO) — Investigators have seen more of a small switch that turns handguns into full-automatic machine guns.

-The switches travel illegally two ways.
+The switches travel illegally in two ways.
 They can either be 3D printed or shipped overseas.

 “If not daily, every week, we see them coming in out of Asia,” Assistant Area Port Director for the Port Authority of Memphis Benjamin Canfield said.
 “It’s something our officers know to be on the lookout for.”